The make-shift rafts, hand-built boats, and in one case a

 Cuba, and to their family members who had stayed in Cuba.
 The information was scarce and difficult to

-In Mexico the laws are a bit fuzzier.
-It would appear that if the Cubanos are
+In Mexico, the laws are a bit fuzzier.
+If the Cubanos are

 captured, either on the ocean or on land, the official policy is to return the